 To me, hummus is one of those foods that is just so much better when it’s homemade.
 It tastes fresher, it’s more nutritious, and I can easily adjust the ingredients to suit my tastes.

 Plus, I absolutely love being able to experiment with different flavor profiles.
 Honestly, you can make just about any flavor of hummus work.
 Chocolate hummus, anyone?

 Anyways, this lemon dill hummus was inspired by the spring season.
 It’s just starting to warm up here in Massachusetts and I’m embracing all things spring.
 My garden seedlings are sprouting, my chicks have moved outside, and the hens are laying more consistently.

 With all of the work I’ve been up to on the homestead, I need a healthy snack I can eat quickly between tasks.
 So, insert some easy lemon dill hummus here.

 It’s the perfect energy-boosting, healthy, but still absolutely delicious snack I need it to be.
 I hope you’ll love it too!

 Some links throughout this post are affiliate links, which means I earn a small commission at no extra cost to you.
 If you’re willing to use them, it helps fund this site and allows me to continue to provide content.
 I appreciate your support!

-Why This Recipe Works
+Why You'll Love This Recipe

 - Creamy- This lemon dill hummus is super creamy thanks to both the tahini and olive oil.
-Check out the Tips and Tricks section below for some tips on how to make this hummus even creamier.

 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.